 This year´s international Earth Overshoot Day is on 22 August*.
 The date is a symbol for how far beyond our means we live with the available natural resources.
 The largest part of this footprint is due to CO2 emissions.
 Those who reduce their consumption of resources thus also reduce CO2 emissions.
 And also, those who offset the remaining emissions and thereby support carbon offset projects also contribute to the preservation of natural resources.
-A win-win situation for climate protection.
+A win-win situation for the climate.

 The date of the Earth Overshoot Day is calculated by the Global Footprint Network.
 It shows when the earth's annually available natural resources are exhausted.
 For the year 2020, all available global resources and emissions have already been used up and emitted by 22 August.
 This means that everything that happens for the rest of the year after this date will be at the expense of future generations – the climate debt trap.

 The basis for the date´s calculation is the total of all resources and natural raw materials that are available in the Earth's ecosystem within a year, the so-called biocapacity.
 This involves the collection and evaluation of around 15,000 data points per country and year.
 In addition to mineral resources, arable land, forest areas, pasture land or fishing grounds, it also takes into account nature's ability to bind and process CO2.
 This is contrasted with what we actually consume in resources or emit in CO2, the ecological footprint.

 The date of 22 August - i.e. around the middle of the year - shows that the entire world population would need almost two Earths to meet its average annual hunger for natural resources.
 It is primarily the industrialised countries that live beyond their means here, while non-industrialised countries remain far below what is mathematically available to them in terms of resource consumption.